Shalini-G12/Bollywood-Movie-Analysis/README.md

 ## Files Included

-* `bollywood_movie_analysis.py`: This script contains the core code for data cleaning, analysis, and visualization.
+* 'Bollywood Movie Analysis.ipynb': This script contains the core code for data cleaning, analysis, and visualization.
-* `README.md`: This file (the one you are reading now) provides an overview of the project.
+* 'README.md': This file (the one you are reading now) provides an overview of the project.

 ## How to Run the Analysis